Everything you ever needed to know about a trip to Angama Mara: how to get there, what to pack, and what to expect at the lodge

 All guests should get travel insurance prior to their safari and check that their health provider covers their travel and any hospital admissions while in Kenya.

-Nairobi is well serviced by all major international airlines, including the national carrier Kenya Airways.
-For popular flight routes from all over the world, please view this interactive map.
-Other airlines currently flying directly to Kenya’s capital include British Airways, KLM / AirFrance, Lufthansa, Turkish Airways, Etihad, Emirates, Qatar Airways, and South African Airways, with numerous code-share options available.
-For the booking of international flights, please consult your preferred travel agent or online resource (we love HipMunk).
+Nairobi, the capital of Kenya, is well served by a number of international air carriers, including the national carrier, Kenya Airways.
+Other airlines currently flying direct to the capital include British Airways, KLM / AirFrance, Lufthansa, Turkish Airways, Etihad, Emirates, Qatar Airways, with numerous code-share options available.
+For an up-to-date schedule, please consult your preferred travel agent or online resource.

 Many countries require travellers to have a Yellow Fever certificate prior to returning from a visit to Kenya, including children from the age of 9 months.
-For updated advice, we recommend consulting the WHO’s international travel & health department, and checking their list of specific country requirements.
+For updated advice, we recommend consulting the relevant pages on the World Health Organisation’s (WHO) website, and checking their list of specific country requirements: https://www.who.int/

-All guests at Angama Mara are covered by an insurance policy for evacuation due to a medical emergency, of up to US$25,000 — which would typically include evacuation by fixed-wing plane directly from Angama Mara Airfield to Wilson Airport in Nairobi, and transfer to the renowned Nairobi Private Hospital.
+All guests at Angama properties are covered by an insurance policy for evacuation due to a medical emergency, of up to US$25,000 — which would typically include evacuation by fixed-wing plane directly from Angama Airfields to Wilson Airport in Nairobi and transfer to the renowned Nairobi Private Hospital.